JulianAlonso/JulianAlonso.github.io/_posts/2020/2020-06-13-highly-composable-validators.md

 }

 extension Validator where Value == User, Error = UserValidationError {
-    static let userValidator = Validator<User, UserValidationError>.cmpose(
+    static let userValidator = Validator<User, UserValidationError>.compose(
         path(\.email, .emailValidator, mapError: { .invalidEmail($0) }),
         path(\.phone, .phoneValidator, mapError: { .invalidPhone($0) })
     )
 }
 ```

 And now, we can see what path it's failing, and what it's the failure of the path.
 As the map error it's a simple function that given one error returns a new error type, the possibilities of that mapping are endless.
-For example, if we only want to show to the user a message, our `StringValidationError` could have a `failulreReason: String` with a message like "Can't be empty", and we can compose the messages to do something like `mapError: { .invalidEmail("email \($0.failureReason") }, or whatever.
+For example, if we only want to show to the user a message, our `StringValidationError` could have a `failulreReason: String` with a message like "Can't be empty", and we can compose the messages to do something like `mapError: { .invalidEmail("email \($0.failureReason") }`, or whatever.

 ## Conclusions